 - 2 cups haricots verts, cooked, or green beans, cooked and halved lengthwise

 - 1/4 cup pea shoots or other medium sprout

 1. Season shrimp with kosher salt and pepper.

 2. Butter a small baking dish and add vinegar and water.
 Add shrimp in a single layer and steam uncovered in a 250-degree oven until done, about 8-10 minutes.

 3. Reserve cooking liquid, warm, and set aside.

 4. To make dressing, mix soy sauce and vinegar together; slowly whisk in the oils until combined.

-5. Toss salad ingredients in 3-4 Tbsp of dressing, then mound in center of four plates.
+5. Toss salad ingredients in 3-4 tablespoons of dressing, then mound in center of four plates.
 Add a few pecans to each.

 6. Place shrimp around the outside and drizzle some of the cooking liquid on them.